Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestgender.md

 # UpdateContactRequestGender

-The gender of the contact, which can be used for demographic analysis and personalized communication.
-This optional field should be a string value, typically 'Male', 'Female', or other gender identities as applicable.
-Providing this information can help tailor interactions and improve user experience.
+The gender of the contact, which may be used for demographic analysis or personalized communication.
+This field is optional and should be provided only if relevant and necessary for the context of the CRM operations.

 ## Example Usage